-OF SOUTH CAROLINA No. 226) General and Permanent Laws--2024 SECTION 100 - E240 - OFFICE OF ADJUTANT GENERAL
+954 STATUTES AT LARGE (No. 69 General and Permanent Laws--2025 SECTION 100 - E240 - OFFICE OF ADJUTANT GENERAL

-100.6.
+100.5.
 (ADJ: Billeting Operations) All revenues collected by the Billeting operations at the R.L.
 McCrady Training Center shall be retained and expended in its budgeted operations.
 Expenditures from these funds shall be determined by the Billeting Committee for Billeting operations.
 Funds remaining in the Billeting Operation account may retained, carried forward, and expended for the same purpose in the current fiscal year.

-100.7.
+100.6.
 (ADJ: EMD Compensatory Payment) In the event a State of Emergency is declared by the Governor, exempt employees of the Emergency Management Division may be paid for actual hours worked in lieu of accruing compensatory time, at the discretion of the Agency Director, and providing funds are available.

-100.8.
+100.7.
 (ADJ: Civil Air Patrol) The funds appropriated in this section for the Civil Air Patrol shall be expended by the Civil Air Patrol so as to discharge the state's obligations in conjunction with the Civil Air Patrol as outlined in the SARDA Plan, the South Carolina Operational Radiological Emergency Response Plan, and to assist county and local authorities and other state agencies as permitted by the regulations governing the Civil Air Patrol.
 All expenditures for equipment and services shall be in accordance with state fiscal policies.

-100.9.
+100.8.
 (ADJ: Emergency Commodities) The Emergency Management Division shall be allowed to rotate and replace water, Meals Ready to Eat (MREs), and other essential emergency commodities housed in the state's Logistic Center through the provision of said commodities to neighboring states, counties, municipalities and other state agencies, and shall be allowed to accept compensation for said commodities not to exceed replacement costs.
 Revenues from this exchange shall be utilized solely for the replacement of state emergency commodities.

-100.10.
+100.9.
 (ADJ: Behavioral Health Care Facilitator/Coordinator) The funds appropriated and or authorized to the Office of the Adjutant General may be utilized to hire a Behavioral Health Care Facilitator/Coordinator who shall act as a liaison to provide mental health care coordination for mental health services to all members of the South Carolina National Guard.
-The responsibilities of the position shall include, but are not limited to, focusing on individuals without health insurance or without adequate health insurance; facilitating
+The responsibilities of the position shall include, but are not limited to, focusing on individuals without health insurance or without adequate health insurance; facilitating Memorandum of Understanding with mental health facilities across the state to provide assistance to National Guard Service Members; assisting in coordinating Yellow Ribbon and Beyond and other post deployment and mental health events; coordinating treatment for Service Members for conditions that may or may not result in their being medically non deployable; and participating in staff meetings to discuss care of Service Members.
+The individual hired must be knowledgeable of state and federal privacy laws, including the HIPAA privacy regulations.
+In addition, it is preferred that the individual have a previous background in Social Work.
+A national security background check must be performed on the individual prior to a job offer being tendered.

-2363 STATUTES AT LARGE (No. 226 General and Permanent Laws--2024 SECTION 100 - E240 - OFFICE OF ADJUTANT GENERAL
+No. 69) OF SOUTH CAROLINA 955 General and Permanent Laws--2025 SECTION 100 - E240 - OFFICE OF ADJUTANT GENERAL